AryA-65/NPM1300-module/README.md

 - charging speed of 32-800mA (provided from the nPM1300 datasheet)

 ## Issues
 Currently, the board does not have any pins for the cc1 and cc2 pads of the nPM1300.
-This is a crucial mistake, the ccx lines allow usb hosts to be aware of a connected device, whether it being a wall charger, a computer, etc. Without these lines connected, the usb host will only allow data transfer, but now power will be delivered.
+This is a crucial mistake, the ccx lines allow usb hosts to be aware of a connected device, whether it being a wall charger, a computer, etc. Without these lines connected, the usb host will only allow data transfer, but no power will be delivered.
 Make sure to connect usb ccx lines to a 5.1k resistor on the usb port side.

 ## Documents and Links
 List of all documents used to make the board: